All Episodes

 Just that idea of like, oh, there's a schizophrenic in my backyard, and I want them to be punished.

-Like at no point in time do you think like, oh, this is a person with a disease who needs treatment.
+Like, at no point in time do you think like, oh, this is a person with a disease who needs treatment.

 dan friesen

-But what's fascinating about that is out of the other side of his mouth, Alex is pretending that Trump is trying to get medical help for drug uh drug users, and it can't possibly be a police state if he's trying to do that.
+But what's fascinating about that is out of the other side of his mouth, Alex is pretending that Trump is trying to get medical help for drug users.

 It's nonsense.